ClickAndMortar/AdvancedCsvConnectorBundle/README.md

 | v1.4.*  | v2.3.*  |
 | v1.3.*  | v2.1.*  |

-## Requirements
+## Optional

-You need to install `php-lua` package for usage of LUA scripts to update your values dynamically during import or export.
+You can use `php-lua` package to update your values dynamically during import or export.
 For LUA scripts available functions and libraries have been limited for security reasons.
 You can use:

 * string